jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You have a **steel die** granted by your weapon, which you roll when you attack and to attempt tests with the weapon.

-You have a **skill die** equal to your INT, which you include whenever you roll a test with one of your skills.
+You have a **skill die** equal to your INT, which you include whenever you roll a test with your skills.

 If your WIL is d8, roll or choose one **[spell](/fell/tables/#spells)**, and gain a **spell die** of any size that you can change as often as you like.